alexewerlof/TagCounter/README.md

 It's open source.
 See the source code on Github: https://github.com/hanifbbz/TagCounter

 #How does it work?
-It injects a tiny script (less than 0.6 KB) into the page.
+It injects a tiny script (around 0.6 KB) into the page.
 When it is ready it shows a little <n> icon on the address bar.
 If you click that little icon the script will count the tags and show the statistics.
 When you hover over any tag in the statistics page it will highlight all those elements.

 #Available on WebStore
 See it on [WebStore] (https://chrome.google.com/webstore/detail/tagcounter/okjmidhcodkplbehcomejnfjlkbdnjlg)